Principles of Treatment for Substance Use Disorder

 - Prioritize retention in treatment.

 - Monitor abstinence.

 - Educate clients about substance use disorder and skills needed for recovery.

 - Involve family members, employers, and significant others.

 Harm Reduction Coalition

 The Harm Reduction Coalition is a national organization that advocates and builds capacity for harm reduction policies, practices, and programs that address the negative effects of drug use.
-This website describes the coalition's activities and projects, outlines the coalition's principles of harm reduction, and provides resources for those interested in engaging in harm reduction - oriented substance abuse treatment.
+This website describes the coalition's activities and projects, outlines the coalition's principles of harm reduction, and provides resources for those interested in engaging in harm reduction - oriented treatment for substance use disorders.

-An outline of research-based principles of effective substance abuse treatment, including discussion of the importance of recovery support services, frequently asked questions about substance abuse, and evidence-based models for treating substance abuse.
+An outline of research-based principles of effective treatment for addiction, including discussion of the importance of recovery support services, frequently asked questions, and evidence-based models for treatment.

 Organization(s): National Institute of Drug Abuse